denisdbell/robot-appium-android/README.md

 RobotFrameWork Appium Library
 =========

-This tutorial demonstrates how to execute functional tests on an android device using robot framework and appium.
+This robot test demonstrates how to execute functional tests on an android device using appium.

 Prerequisites
 =========

+***Operating Systen:*** Mac/OSX or Linux

 Ensure that the following are installed before proceeding: